 Need, Demand and Provision were allocated a numerical score of I to 5 by placing the MSOAs into quintiles, where I corresponds to low need, high demand and high provision.
-Scores were summed to provide an overall indication of the adequacy of provision to meet need - the higher the score (the maximum being I5), the less well need is being met.
-The overall indicator is also mapped in Map I - the darker shading indicating where the less need is being met.
-The areas where need is being less well met are more concentrated in the mid and west of Hywel Dda health board area.
+Scores were summed to provide an overall indication of the This was defined as the percentage of the adequacy of provision to meet need the higher the score (the maximum being 15), the less well need is being met.
+The overall indicator is mapped in Map I the darker shading indicating where the less need is being met.